ThriveCart is THE BEST Payment Gateway for Digital Products

 Nice and clean, right?
 Super easy to make.
 And there are a ton for purchase as well from 3rd-party designers.
 I love this one:

-thrivecart template marketplaces
+thrivecart template example number two

 And of course, you get all the normal bells and whistles to add to your checkout page like: